 Tip #3: One Baby Up, Second Baby Up

 In order to give you some balance and downtime without always having a baby awake, if one baby wakes up and….

 You are alone: feed the first baby and get them back down and then feed the second baby.
 Unless you are superwoman and can tandem feed, then throw on your cape and feed them both at the same time!

 If you have help: once the first baby wakes, wake the second baby at the same time to feed.

-Keeping your little ones on the same or similar schedule means you will be able to get as much sleep and rest as you possibly can with newborn twins.
+Keeping your little ones on the same or similar schedule means you can get as much sleep and rest as you possibly can with newborn twins.

 Tip #4: Schedule

 Newborns can only stay awake for really short periods of time.
-One of the biggest mistakes that I see parents make is to keep their babies awake far too long.
+One of the biggest mistakes I see parents make is keeping their babies awake far too long.
 This results in overtired: babies, short naps and lots of wake ups at night.